Mother Nature’s Greatest Hits #13926

 This keyboard is very mysterious and certainly a brain teaser.
 How did this picture come to be?

 Naturally, there was a lot of trash lying around the piano with weeds coming up through the entire mess.
-Some mud and other funk too.
+Some mud and other well-seasoned funk too.
 There were even some large sections of a broken plate glass mirror in the pile.
 Of course, the camera was along so I took a number of shots that day like Play It Again #13416 and Last Refrain #13507.
 This cast-off instrument really intrigued me with all the grit and character only abandonment and time can give.
-The true grit of another nature, for certain.
+Undoubtedly and for certain, the true grit of another nature.

 The little country truck stop isn’t far from home, so I made another piano visit a few weeks later.
 That’s when things got more interesting.
 Interesting because some punkers had pushed the piano onto its back, leaving the keyboard facing the sky and the blue summer heavens.

-I cleaned the broken mirror pieces and laid them on the piano butted against the keyboard.
+I cleaned the large broken mirror pieces and laid them on the piano butted against the keyboard.
 Setting the tripod low, this photograph was made out across the mirror and into the green woods behind.
-But this trick photography shot needed just one more small step to finish: it was flipped upside down to make a one-of-a-kind brain teaser out of it.
+But this trick photography shot needed just one more small and very simple step to finish: it was flipped upside down to make a one-of-a-kind brain teaser out of it.
 The music is gone, but this twisted picture lives on.